EmergingMarketWatch

 • Current policy rate: 6.0%

-We think that a hold decision and a 25bp policy rate cut are both possible at the next meeting of BSP's Monetary Board (MB) on Dec 19.
+BSP's Monetary Board (MB) will likely reduce the BSP's target reverse repurchase (RRP) rate by 25bps to 5.75% at its meeting on Dec 19.
 In October, the MB lowered the BSP's target reverse repurchase (RRP) rate by 25bps to 6.0%.
 This was the second consecutive 25bp cut after the one in August.

 Inflation